An European Health Insurance Card (EHIC) holder can receive medical care

 provided by the specialist free of charge.
 The costs of treatment provided by a

-private doctor who does not have an agreement with the TPF are not covered by
+private doctor who does not have an agreement with the THIF are not covered by

 Dental treatment services themselves are free of charge for patients under age 18 in primary care institutions which have signed agreements with the THIF.
 The costs of the